-This Article is written by Ishaan Saraswat, a student of Jindal Global Law School.
+This Article on The Dichotomy of Capital Punishment in India & Indian Legal System: A Unique Deterrent or a Biased Solution? is written by Ishaan Saraswat, a student of Jindal Global Law School.

 Deterrence, in this regard, is a universally applicable principle that does not alter itself according to the identity of a person.
 In India, people have formed subgroups in the past, which help to distinguish themselves in society from others.
 The Hindu caste system is an instance of such a dominant subgroup mechanism.
 The caste system acts as a basis of distinction, and in many cases, a basis of discrimination.
 A system, well over two thousand years old, is still present and influences us in various spheres of life.
 This does not exclude the Indian judicial system.
 Capital punishment is an effective deterrent to crime, yet the application of capital punishment in India has been heavily influenced by discrimination based on caste and socio-economic background.

 As stated earlier, capital punishment is a form of punishment with a retributory nature.
 Other forms of sentences like rehabilitation are not retributory in nature and focus on the restoration of the wrongdoer in society.
 Retribution is a crucial objective of criminal law in India.
 Retribution essentially means vengeance.
 It implies giving punishment for a wrongdoing.
 One may argue that as capital punishment is retributory, it acts as a deterrent to crime.
 Even though retribution and deterrence go hand in hand, it is not necessary that if something is retributory, it will always be a deterrent.
 The effect of deterrence on an individual is subjective.
 For instance, when the teacher in the classroom punishes for talking in class (retribution), rarely do students think about the punishment and continue to talk (lack of deterrence).
 However, it is different in the case of capital punishment.